MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 | \<CertificateFileLocation\> | The location of your X509 certificate on disk. | "d:\certs\sso.cer" |
 | \<ApplicationObjectId\> | The identifier assigned to the identity application. | "S-1-5-21-401916501-2345862468-1451220656-1451" |

- in an elevated Windows PowerShell session

  1. Open an elevated Windows PowerShell session, and run the following script

     ```powershell
     # Sign in to PowerShell interactively, using credentials that have access to the VM running the Privileged Endpoint